 What if we are saying sorry for the “wrong” reasons?

-We may be saying sorry if our sense of self-worth is so low we believe must be in the wrong.
+We may be saying sorry if our self-esteem is low that we believe we must be in the wrong.
 If you have grown up in an environment where everything was your fault (or you were made to feel that way), then you it would be natural if you assumed when something goes wrong that you are to blame.
 But not everything is your fault.

-* If someone accidentally bumps in to you (and assuming they don’t cause any damage), instead of you saying sorry back you could simply say “That’s okay” with a smile and carry on your day.
+* If someone accidentally bumps in to you (and assuming they don’t cause any damage), instead of you saying sorry back you could simply say “That’s okay”.

 * Find alternatives to saying sorry.
-If you’re frustrated with someone, you may be tempted to start a sentence with “I’m sorry but you don’t understand”, instead you could say “I’d like to make sure we understand each other.
-Can you tell me what you think I mean?” – or if you need to make a challenge you might be tempted to say “I’m sorry if this offends you but…”.
-You could say “I appreciate this may be difficult to talk about but…”
+If you’re frustrated with someone, you may be tempted to start a sentence with “I’m sorry but…”, instead you could say “I’d like to make sure we understand each other.
+How did you hear what I said?” – or if you need to make a challenge you might be tempted to say “I’m sorry if this offends you but…”.
+You could say “I appreciate this may be difficult…”

-For help with assertive conversations you can make an enquiry about booking an event or arrange a 1-1 session.
-You can also receive positive mojo designed to help you sparkle straight to your inbox when you subscribe.
+For feel-good mojo designed to help you sparkle straight to your inbox when you subscribe.